DylanElens/obsidian/datamining/exam prep/datamining_prep.excalidraw.md

 statisticians use sampling because obtaining all data of interest is too expensive or time consuming.

-Sampling is used in datamining because precessing all data of interests is to expensive or time consuming.
+Sampling is used in datamining because processing all data of interests is to expensive or time consuming.
 Key principle of effective sampling
     - Using a sample will work almost as well as using the entire data set if the sample is representative.
-    - A sample is representative if it has approximately the same property as the original data ^7SvPCOf9
+    - A sample is representative if it has approximately the same properties as the original data ^7SvPCOf9

 Types of sampling